amethyst/amethyst/README.md

 [li]: COPYING
 [gc]: https://gitter.im/orgs/amethyst/rooms

+**Warning: The book and tools repository are severely out of date at the moment.
+Amethyst is undergoing a lot of changes at the moment so if you are looking to use the library it would be better to just read the examples.**

 This project is a *work in progress* and is very incomplete; pardon the dust!
 Read a summary of what happened this past week at [*This Week in Amethyst*][tw].